 One of the key benefits of exercise is that it helps reduce menstrual cramping.
 But sometimes, it has the opposite effect.
-If you suffer from menstrual like cramping during exercise, there are a number of possible causes, and some of them are potentially serious.
-Should you regularly suffer cramping during exercise, or the pain is severe, you should consult your doctor for tests to rule out any serious medical issues.
+If you experience menstrual-like cramping during exercise, there are a number of possible causes, and some of them are potentially serious.
+If you regularly experience cramping during exercise, or the pain is severe, you should consult your doctor for tests to rule out any serious medical issues.

 Irritable Bowel Syndrome